-If there enough room in the is not root RECOVER will print a message and store directory, information about the extra files in the Table.
-You can run RECOVER again to Allocation regain these files when there is more room in the root directory.
+If enough room there not in the root is will print a message and store directory, RECOVER about the extra files in the information File You can run RECOVER again to Allocation Table. regain these files when there is more room in the root directory.